SimonBackx/Slack-PHP-Webhook/README.md

-# SlackPhp
+# Slack PHP Webhook
-Easy to use PHP library to post messages in Slack.
+Easy to use PHP library to post messages in Slack using their webhooks.

 # Setup
 Log in at slack.com with your team.
 Go to the page with all your integrations.
 Add a new incoming webhook.